introlab/hbba_lite/README.md

 // Add desires to the set.
 ```

-#### Filter State Logger
+#### Filter State Logger Usage
-To log the filter state changed of the strategy, you can use the `RosLogStrategyStateLogger` class.
+To log the filter state changed of the strategy, you can use the `RosLogFilterPoolDecorator` class.

 ```cpp
 constexpr bool WAIT_FOR_SERVICE = true;